 - Content: You can find the most popular blog posts and pages of your site.

 - eCommerce: You can identify the shopping behavior of your customers and get a report on sales and revenue.

 When you understand your site visitors, the content they like, and how they find your website, you can tailor your strategy to grow your traffic even more.

 For example, after looking at your Google Analytics data, you might find that there’s a certain day and time when you get the most visitors on your blog.
 By publishing a new post at that time, you can reach more visitors with your content.

-Or, you might discover that despite spending hours each week updating your Facebook page, it doesn’t really send you much traffic at all.
-Then you can decide to invest your time in a social media platform that sends you more traffic, saving yourself some time and attracting more visitors.
+Or, you might discover that, despite spending hours each week updating your Facebook page, it doesn’t send you much traffic at all.
+Then you can decide to invest your time in a social media platform that sends you more traffic, saving yourself some valuable time while attracting more visitors.